 For example, we will shred or incinerate paper-based records, and overwrite or delete electronic files.
-We may also use a third party to safely dispose of records on the School's behalf.
+We may also use a third party to safely dispose of records on the school's behalf.
 If we do so, we will require the third party to provide sufficient guarantees that it complies with data protection law.

-Further details of the School data retention and storage procedures can be seen in the School Data Retention and Destruction policy.
+Further details of the school data retention and storage procedures can be seen in the school data retention and destruction policy.

-23. Personal data breaches
+24 Personal data breaches

-The School will make all reasonable endeavours to ensure that there are no personal data breaches.
-In the unlikely event of a suspected data breach that impacts the right of the individual, we will follow the procedure:
+The school will make all reasonable endeavours to ensure that there are no personal data breaches.
+In the unlikely event of a suspected data breach, we will follow the procedure set out in appendix 1.